-The loan origination volume on our platform in China was RMB82.2 billion in 2019, RMB64.1 billion in 2020 and RMB133.6 billion (US\$21.0 billion) in 2021.
+The loan origination volume on our platform was RMB65.1 billion in 2020, RMB137.4 billion in 2021 and RMB175.4 billion (US\$25.4 billion) in 2022.
 To maintain the growth momentum of our platform, we must continuously increase the volume of loans by retaining current participants and attracting more users whose financing needs can be met on our platform.
 If there are insufficient qualified loan requests, institutional funding partners may not be able to deploy their capital or their investors' capital in a timely or efficient manner and may seek other investment opportunities.
 If there are insufficient funding commitments, borrowers may not be able to obtain capital through our platform and may turn to other sources for their borrowing needs.
 If we are unable to attract qualified borrowers and sufficient funding commitments or if borrowers and institutional funding partners do not continue to participate in our platform at the current rates due to any change we may be required to make to the way we conduct our business to ensure compliance with existing or new PRC laws and regulations or due to other business or regulatory reasons, we might not be able to increase our loan transaction volume and revenues as we expect, and our business and results of operations may be adversely affected.
-Normally the borrowers find us by downloading our mobile applications from application stores or from the pre-installed mobile applications or submitting loan requests on our website.
+Normally the borrowers find us by downloading our mobile applications from application stores or through Weixin official account.
 In response to the general regulatory environment, the operators of application stores or mobile application distribution channels, which may materially and adversely affect our ability to engage new borrowers.

-We have ceased facilitating new loans with funding from the individual investors on our platform since October 2019 and improve our business model through acquisition of better quality borrowers and transition of our funding sources from individual investors to institutional funding partners.
+We had ceased facilitating new loans with funding from the individual investors on our platform since October 2019 and improved our business model through acquisition of better quality borrowers and transition of our funding sources from individual investors to institutional funding partners.
 Currently, our institutional funding partners primarily include commercial banks, private banks, consumer finance companies, micro-loan companies and trust management companies.
 Historically, a small portion of the loans on our platform were funded by some third-party online lending information intermediaries.
 Considering the regulatory uncertainties faced by third-party online lending information intermediaries, we have ceased facilitating new loans for third-party online lending information intermediaries since November 2019.
 If we are unable to retain our existing institutional funding partners or attract new institutional funding partners, or if regulatory authorities promulgated new laws and regulations to regulate, limit, or even prohibit our collaboration with the institutional funding partners, our business, results of operations and financial condition will be adversely affected.
-As of December 31, 2021, we had cumulatively cooperated with 63 institutional funding partners in China.
-The loans funded by the institutional funding partners typically have fixed terms from six to twelve months.
+As of December 31, 2022, we had cumulatively cooperated with 75 institutional funding partners in China.
+The loans funded by the institutional funding partners typically have fixed terms from three to twelve months.